JohanneKnz/knitting_project/README.md

 ### User Stories
 #### Client Goals
 - To be able to view the site on a range of device sizes.
-- To make it easy for people with an interest in knitting to find insipration and connect with other knitters in the knit along sessions.
+- To make it easy for people with an interest in knitting to find insipration and connect with other creatives in the knit along sessions.
-- To make it clear for members what knitt alongs are planed.
+- To make it clear for members what knit alongs are planed.
-- To allow people to be able to contact other knitters to get assistance with their projects.
+- To assist people to get support with their projects.

 #### First Time Visitor Goals
 - I want to find inspiration for my next knitting project.
 - I want to connect with others who share an interest in knitting and take part in the knit alongs.
 - I want to be able to navigate the site easily to find information.
-- I want to be able to find their social media profiles.
+- I want to be able to find the Knots and Loops social media profiles.

 #### Returning Visitor Goals
 - I want to find up to date information on what the corrent knit along project is.